 While the double layer flannel lining keeps heat in while the easy to zip sides allows you to ventilate quickly when needed.
 The rounded shell hood will enable you to keep your head snug and warm, or as a place to lay your pillow without it resting on the floor.
 As we’ve discussed with synthetic fibers, they’re compact, easy to clean, and are excellent to stay warm once used.

 The downside is that they take some time to warm up as opposed to down, which warms and stays warm quickly.
 Engineered for freezing and above, this bag is an excellent option for van camping regardless of external temperatures.

 The Best Down Van Bag: The Hyke and Byke Goose Down Sleeping Bag

-- HIKE FARTHER with the LIGHTEST MUMMY DOWN SLEEPING BAG available (summit any mountain or camp by the summer sea with...
+- HIKE FARTHER with our LIGHTEST MUMMY DOWN SLEEPING BAGS.
+Summit any mountain or camp by the summer sea with these...

 Our second selection is more of a traditional, down insulation type bag.
 The benefits of down insulation are that they stay warm for longer periods because down retains heat better than synthetic fibers.
 Additional comfort is a bonus with goose down insulation, and our choice from Hyke and Byke will make any overnight camping adventure ideal.

 This bag is manufactured for low-level temperatures and features tear resistant nylon fabric, which is ideal for winter nights in the desert, or for sleeping in your car during wet, cold weather.
 The mummy bag and hood engineering create warm air pockets which make this perfect for relaxing in or using as a blanket during the day.

 Also, if it gets too warm, the traditional YKK zipper and anti-snag sliders allow for easily adjustable ventilation to suit your sleeping temperature needs.